-The pathname component separator (/) and recursive subdirectory wildcards (. . .) are not permitted in file names, label names, or other identifiers.
+The pathname component separator (/) is not permitted in filenames, depot names, or client workspace names, but may appear in label names, job names, or user names.
+The recursive subdirectory wildcard $(\ldots)$ is not permitted in file names, label names, or other identifiers.